 Cost 1: Trust Erosion

-When an AI sends a wrong email, processes an incorrect refund, or misclassifies a support ticket, it does not just cost you the immediate correction.
-It erodes the trust your customers have in your business.
+When an AI sends a wrong email, processes an incorrect refund, or misclassifies a support ticket, it not only costs you the immediate correction but it also erodes the trust your customers have in your business.

 Cost 2: Silent Failures